Risk Assessment

 Risk communication is the process of exchanging information and opinion on risk with concerned parties.
 Risk management is the proactive control and evaluation of threats and risks to prevent accidents, uncertainties, and errors.
 Together with risk assessment, these are all vital elements that help make informed decisions such as mitigating risks.

-5 Steps of the Risk Management Process
+5 Steps of the Risk Assessment Process

 1. Identify - Identify risks that the organization is exposed to in its operating environment.